-Kawhara discusses about getting married, basic training, and his trip overseas.
+Kawahara discusses getting married, basic training, and his trip overseas.
 He details about his combat experiences and his post-war life.
-Kwahara's son (Sheldon) discusses about his relationship with his father and discusses about the legacy of…
+Kawahara's son (Sheldon) discusses about his relationship with his father and discusses about the legacy of the…

 Kawahara discusses his prom experiences, life after high school, and his college studies.
-He details about Pearl Harbor and its aftermath, including his experiences with forced removal and at an American Concentration Camp.
-Kawahara also discusses…
+He talks about Pearl Harbor and its aftermath, including his experiences with forced removal and at Poston Concentration Camp.
+Kawahara also discusses about…

 Kawahara discusses his father and home life.
-He details about his childhood, hobbies, and life during The Great Depression.
-Kawahara also discusses about his high school years and more about aviation.
+He details his childhood, hobbies, and life during the Great Depression.
+Kawahara also discusses his high school years and more about aviation.

 Hershey's wife, Terry, learned he was a POW in 1952 when the government released the…